gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 This approach to data is really adaptable.
 I love the fact that you can install a plugin and query your API endpoints with such ease.

-Gatsby.js comes with GraphiQL, which is a simple web-based IDE so you can query your data and get back examples of content immediately.
+Gatsby comes with GraphiQL, which is a simple web-based IDE so you can query your data and get back examples of content immediately.
 You can then copy this query into your React module and get back the information you need, whether it's the title, content, featured image, categories or any other frontmatter you